simpleanalytics/docs/_docs/55_events/01-introduction.md

 sa_event("click_signup");
 ```

 > In previous versions we used `sa` instead of `sa_event`, but it caused too many issues because minifiers would use this variable name as well.
-If you use that old script (`https://[YOUR SUBDOMAIN LINKING TO US]/e.js` and you are updating to `https://[YOUR SUBDOMAIN LINKING TO US]/latest.js`, make sure to rename those functions or overwrite with `sa-global` (see below)).
+> If you use that old script (ending with `/e.js`) and you are updating to `/latest.js`, make sure to rename those functions or overwrite with `sa-global` (see below).

 In the background we add the events to the current page view.
 With the page view is a referrer saved, this referrer is also saved with the event.